How to write a cover letter

 Tips for writing a great cover letter in 2025

-Personalize cover letters to each application
+Personalize cover letters to each application using Copilot in Word

 Avoid generic wording and be specific

-Keep your cover letter short
+Keep cover letters short and accurate

 Add any other information to give context